GSA-TTS/handbook/pages/training-and-development/intro-to-github.md

 the kinds of things we consider when deciding if GitHub is the right thing to use.

-TTS sometimes adds contractors and agency partners to the 18F organization on GitHub.
+TTS sometimes adds contractors and agency partners to the GSA-TTS organization on GitHub.
 We sometimes use forks to collaborate with contractors.
 Sometimes we do both.
 Again, check with your team on how to do this.